Jipok/JAlpine/README.md

 > [!IMPORTANT]
 > **Proof of Concept: Alternative Alpine.js Usage**
 >
 > This project demonstrates an **experimental approach** to Alpine.js usage.
-While Alpine.js was designed primarily for enhancing server-rendered HTML (as used with Laravel Livewire or go templ), JAlpine repurposes it as a full SPA framework with JSON API communication.
+While Alpine.js was designed primarily for enhancing server-rendered HTML (as used with Laravel Livewire or go templ), JAlpine repurposes it as a SPA framework with JSON API communication.
 >
 > This architectural pattern diverges from Alpine's intended use case but explores its potential for lightweight Go-backed SPAs without complex frontend tooling.
 Consider it an interesting experiment rather than a production-ready solution.
 >